github-aws-runners/terraform-aws-github-runner/README.md

 - Sustainability: Scale down to zero when no jobs are running
 - Security: Runners are created on-demand and terminated after use (ephemeral runners)
 - Cost optimization: Runners are created on spot instances
-- Tailored software, hardwware and network configuration: Bring your own AMI, define the instance types and subnets to use.
+- Tailored software, hardware and network configuration: Bring your own AMI, define the instance types and subnets to use.
 - OS support: Linux (x64/arm64) and Windows
 - Multi-Runner: Create multiple runner configurations with a single deployment
 - GitHub cloud and GitHub Enterprise Server (GHES) support.
-- Org and repo level runners.
-Entrise level runners are not supported (yet).
+- Org and repo level runners. enterprise level runners are not supported (yet).

 ## Getting started

 Cechkout the detailed istruction in the [Getting Started](https://philips-labs.github.io/terraform-aws-github-runner/getting-started/) section of the docs.
 On a high level, the following steps are required to get started:
 - Setup your AWS account
-- Create and confgure a GitHub App
+- Create and configure a GitHub App
 - Download or build the required lambdas
 - Deploy the module using Terraform
 - Install the GitHub App to your organization or repositories and add your repositories to the runner group(s).